Emancipation of Absalom White

 Know all men that I Samuel W. Audrain Jr. In consideration for the fidelity of my negro slave named Absalom White do hereby liberate emancipate and forever set free

-In 1850, Absalom lives in the city of St. Charles, the only free black, where he had bought property, Lot 5 in Nathan Boone’s survey, today’s Madison Street.
+In 1850, Absalom lives in the city of St. Charles, a free black, where he had bought property, Lot 5 in Nathan Boone’s survey, today’s Madison Street.
 He’s to be found in the 1850 census, alone, 72 years-old and on the property he had bought, and built a house, in 1848.
 He also bought a slave that same year Continue reading Absalom White, a free black